tatumio/tatum-php/docs/Api/ElrondApi.md

 Generate EGLD wallet

-<h4>1 credit per API call.</h4><br/> <p>The Elrond Address format is bech32, specified by the BIP 0173.
+<h4>1 credit per API call.</h4>

+ The Elrond Address format is bech32, specified by the BIP 0173.
 The address always starts with an erd1.
 It is very convenient and secure, since it can generate 2^31 addresses from 1 mnemonic phrase.
-Mnemonic phrase consists of 24 special words in defined order and can restore access to all generated addresses and private keys. <br/> Each address is identified by 3 main values: <ul><li>Private Key - your secret value, which should never be revealed</li> <li>Public Key - public address to be published</li> <li>Derivation index - index of generated address</li></ul> </p> <p>Tatum follows BIP44 specification and generates for EGLD wallet with derivation path m'/44'/508'/0'/0'.
+Mnemonic phrase consists of 24 special words in defined order and can restore access to all generated addresses and private keys.

+ Each address is identified by 3 main values:

+<ul><li>Private Key - your secret value, which should never be revealed</li> <li>Public Key - public address to be published</li> <li>Derivation index - index of generated address</li></ul>

+ Tatum follows BIP44 specification and generates for EGLD wallet with derivation path m'/44'/508'/0'/0'.
 More about BIP44 HD wallets can be found here - <a target="_blank" href="https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki">https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki</a>.
-Generate BIP44 compatible EGLD wallet.</p>
+Generate BIP44 compatible EGLD wallet.

 ### Example